 Save time Apply Online to Vote by Mail.
 If you endured massive lines when voting early or on election day during the last election – Vote by Mail!
-The deadline to have a Vote By Mail application submitted online or at the offices of the Board of Elections is 5 pm on Thurs., Feb.
-21 for the Feb.
-26, 2019 Election.
-Ballots are expected to become available for mailing to voters toward the end of January 2019.
+The deadline to have a Vote By Mail application submitted online or at the offices of the Board of Elections is 5 pm on March 28 for the April 2, 2019 Election.
+Ballots are being mailed out beginning March 15.

 Consolidated Primary Election February 26, 2019.
 This is the general election for mayor, city clerk, city treasurer, and all 50 aldermanic seats.